The Scholarly Publishing Ecosystem

 Today, scholarly publishing is dominated by five competing models, each with distinct limitations that researchers must navigate:

-- Traditional academic publishers leverage their brand reputation to attract researchers to publish for free, yet they charge governments, universities, and the general public through costly subscriptions or pay-per-article fees.
-While this model meets institutional tenure requirements, it offers minimal benefit to individual researchers, who often face restricted access to their own work.
+1. Traditional academic publishers leverage their brand reputation to attract researchers to publish for free, yet they charge governments, universities, and the general public through costly subscriptions or pay-per-article fees.
+While this model meets institutional tenure requirements, it offers minimal benefit to individual researchers, who often face restricted access to their own work and the work of others.

 Despite the vast industries that rely on academic research, individual researchers see minimal benefits from current publishing and networking models.
 Each model serves a narrow purpose, forcing researchers to navigate multiple platforms strategically—often limited by traditional scholarly gatekeepers.
 While institutional repositories provide essential archival functions, they lack the tools necessary for actively promoting research and connecting it with wider audiences.
 This limited scope drives researchers to for-profit research platforms, which, despite their popularity, face criticism for prioritizing revenue over academic integrity and research impact.